heig-vd-dai-course/heig-vd-dai-course/11-define-an-application-protocol/COURSE_MATERIAL.md

 (Transmission Control Protocol) to ensure the reliability of data transmission and must also use port 1234.

+Every message must be encoded in UTF-8 and delimited by a newline character (`\n`).
+The messages are treated as text messages.

 The initial connection must be established by the client.
-The server can refuse the connection if the maximum number of connections is reached.
-The maximum number of connections per server is 5.
-Beyond this number, the server refuses the connection.

 Once the connection is established, the client can send a text message to the server indicating the message recipient.

 The server must verify that the recipient is connected and that the message does not exceed 100 characters.

 If these conditions are met, the server sends the message to the recipient.

 Otherwise, the server sends an error message to the client who sent the message.

+On an unknown message, the server must send an error message to the client.

+Once a client has disconnected, the server must close the connection.

 ### Section 3 - Messages

-The messages sent by the client and the server are text messages.
-The messages sent by the client are in the following form:

-#### Connexion
+#### Connection

+The client sends a connection message to the server indicating the client's username.

 ##### Request